kirintwn/dotfiles/README.md

   dotfiles config --local status.showUntrackedFiles no
   ```

-  2. Open a new zsh shell, wait `zinit` provisioning (would take a few minutes).
+  3. Open a new zsh shell, wait `zinit` provisioning (would take a few minutes).

-  3. Create some directories for some program to use XDG base directory,
+  4. Create some directories for some program to use XDG base directory,
      please see [`scripts/provisioning/create-xdg-dir.sh`](scripts/provisioning/create-xdg-dir.sh)
      as a reference.

-  4. Install some packages dependent on `node.js` & `python`,
+  5. Install some packages dependent on `node.js` & `python`,
      please see [`scripts/install-packages/npm.sh`](scripts/install-packages/npm.sh)
      & [`scripts/install-packages/pip.sh`](scripts/install-packages/pip.sh) as a reference.

-  5. you can now run `:checkhealth provider` in neovim to see if it works correctly.
+  6. you can now run `:checkhealth provider` in neovim to see if it works correctly.

-  6. you can install some (optional) packages via [`scripts/install-packages/brew.sh`](scripts/install-packages/brew.sh)
-     if you are using MacOS & Homebrew.

 ## Caveats